chipnertkj/aoc/README.md

 ## Benchmarking

-I have provided basic [benchmark tests](https://doc.rust-lang.org/nightly/unstable-book/library-features/test.html) for the most important parts of the solutions.
+I have provided basic [benchmark tests](https://doc.rust-lang.org/nightly/unstable-book/library-features/test.html) for some of the solutions.

-You can test the performance of the solutions by running `cargo bench` on the repository.
+You can run the benchmarks by running `cargo bench` on the repository.

 ```bash
 cargo bench
 ```

 You're welcome to analyze the implementation of the benchmarking code and the solutions themselves.
-Benchmarking functions are marked with the `#[bench]` attribute.
+All benchmarking functions are marked with the `#[bench]` attribute.